Elysia-simp/Uta-Macross-Shader/README.md

+Any and all issues (although not favored) would be welcomed

 Disclaimer: You'll most likely break your head over the render queue cause nothings consistant

 Tested in 2018/2019/2020 LTS versions of Unity